robertaicenogle/R_Metro_Health/README.md

 -  to install the tidyverse in our R environment, simply run the following command in the R console:
 -  |  > install.packages("tidyverse")  |

+### Install jsonlite
+- To install jsonlite page, run the following in the R console:
+-  |  > install.packages("jsonlite")  |
+- When installing packages in R, be sure to wrap the package name in quotation marks, otherwise R will throw an error.

+### Create a Working Directory Folder Structure
+- Allow us to keep all of our RScripts and analysis results in a neat, organized structure
+- Simplifies the process of reading in any external files into our R environment
+- Follow these steps to create a working directory in R:
+- 1. Make a folder on your computer called "R_Analysis," or whatever would help identify your R analysis and scripts folder.
+- 2. In the R menu screen, go to Session, click Set Working Directory, then select Choose Directory
+- 3. Navigate to the folder on your computer and select Open.
+- If you click on the Files tab in your bottom-right multi-tool pane, notice that the folder now represents your active working directory
+- 4. Now create a new folder in your active directory using the "New Folder" button.
+- Once you have created the folder, press the refresh ( ) button to refresh the directory to see your new folder
+- 5. Use the file pane and click on the folder to navigate within it.
+- Within the file pane, click on More and select the Set As Working Directory option to make your this new folder your new working directory
+- To set a folder as your default working directory, go to Tools, Global Options, General, and specify the location of the folder
+- Feel free to make subfolders within your R_Analysis folder, but be sure to always change your working directory so your output tables and figures do not get lost

 # Programming and ETL in R
 ## 2.1 Fundamentals of R Programming